sayhellotovanessa/art-gallery/README.md

 Open your terminal and follow the steps:

 1. Clone the repository and go to the new folder.

 `git clone https://github.com/sayhellotovanessa/art-gallery.git`

 `cd art-gallery`

 2. Install the dependencies.

 `npm install`

-This will create a subfolder node_modules in your project root folder.
+(This will create a subfolder node_modules in your project root folder).

 ## Run the application